 To protect themselves from facing the reality of their true selves, the narcissist creates a mask, their ‘false-selves’, which is all about being beyond reproach.
 Maintaining their fragile make-believe world depends on reinforcing constructed beliefs that they are ‘perfect’.

 Disproving the reality of who they are without the mask, drives their existence.
 This results in the fixation to constantly source supply.
 For the narcissist, this is their validation.

-Unlike emotionally healthy people however, the pathological narcissist’s version of validation is not contingent on acceptance and understanding.
+Unlike emotionally healthy people, however, the pathological narcissist’s version of validation is not contingent on acceptance and understanding.
 Letting things & people be without the need to change them is not something the narc can do.

-Rather, validation (and by this I mean validating them, your needs are completely irrelevant to them) is all about controlling and manipulating you into giving them the hit of supply they constantly crave.
+Rather, validation (and by this, I mean validating them, your needs are completely irrelevant to them) is all about controlling and manipulating you into giving them the hit of supply they constantly crave.
 Because supply is needed for their survival, they will score it at any cost.
 The hunt for validation is an obsession for the narcissist.

 This is how it plays out…